-I remember one lesson when I was in college, that we need to listen and speak with utmost mindfulness.
+I remember one lesson when I was in business school, that we need to listen and speak with utmost mindfulness.
 That way we could grasp what our communication partner said, and we could respond well.
 It is said that mindfulness is the key in order to have an effective communication.

 Apparently, mindfulness is not only important during communication, but we need to live our days with mindfulness.

 A famous teacher of mindfulness meditation and the founder of Mindfulness-Based Stress Reduction program at the University of Massachusetts Medical Center, Kabat-Zinn defined that “mindfulness means paying attention in a particular way; on purpose, in the present moment, and non-judgmentally.”